 5. Do they even work?

-Do CRMs even save that much time?
+After all that hassle, can CRM implementation even save that much time?
 The steep learning curve and constant maintenance of CRM data is arguably negligible for those companies who feel agile enough to react to their customer base using more traditional methods.
 Likewise, integrating an effective CRM into your business can also be disruptive for any business trying to navigate the hectic world of Fast Moving Consumer Goods (FMCG) or low cost/high traffic B2C.
 If you need to adapt quickly to a changeable market, a cumbersome CRM could stunt your company growth if it limits your ability to adapt.

 Why even bother?